DLR-RM/BlenderProc/examples/datasets/bop_object_on_surface_sampling/README.md

 * Sample grey colors for T-LESS object's materials using `mat.set_principled_shader_value()` function.
 * Sample `specular` and `roughness` values for object's materials from all datasets using `mat.set_principled_shader_value()` function.
+* `"obj.set_shading_mode('auto')"` sets the shading for these corresponding objects to smooth.
+This looks more realistic for coarser + curved meshes like in LineMOD.
+For T-LESS and ITODD it should be ommited in favor of flat shading which appears more realistic on edgy objects.

 ### Basic Mesh Initializer